leyfall/coding_journey/README.md

 Putting all stuffs here that I learn in Odin and also Roadmap sh projects so i can see the journey.
+Also putting the code projects I will make soon.

 update: